mongodb-developer/WhatsCooking/README.md

 - custom function scoring
 - synonyms

-<p>Check out the video of the MongoDB .Live keynote to see a demonstration of all the features or visit the link below to play around with the finished application, hosted entirely in MongoDB Atlas:</p>
+<p>Check out the video of the MongoDB.Live keynote to see a demonstration of all the features or visit the link below to play around with the finished application, hosted entirely in MongoDB Atlas:</p>
 <h2 align="center"><a href="https://www.atlassearchrestaurants.com">www.atlassearchrestaurants.com</a></h2>

 <p>This application is hosted entirely by MongoDB Atlas was created using:</p>